FindMySchool LogoFindMySchool

 Yes, in the sense that it pairs a Good Ofsted judgement (inspection dates 14 and 15 June 2023) with very strong key stage 2 outcomes and a settled culture around behaviour and safety.
 The school’s published data indicates pupils achieve well above England averages in the core measures.

 Reception applications are made through Hertfordshire’s coordinated admissions process, not directly to the school.
-For September 2026 entry, the on-time deadline was 15 January 2026 and offers are made on 16 April 2026 (these dates are already past as of 26 January 2026).
+For September 2027 entry, applications open on 2 November 2026, the on-time deadline is 15 January 2027, and offers are made on 16 April 2027.

 Yes.
 Breakfast Club runs 07:30 to 08:30 Monday to Friday.
 After-School Club runs 15:30 to 17:00 or 18:00 Monday to Thursday, and 15:30 to 17:30 on Fridays.